Demand Forecasting in Logistics: Methods, Process & Accuracy

 - Fuel cost and capacity market signals

 For forwarders and brokers arranging freight on carrier networks, transportation demand forecasting focuses on lane capacity availability rather than owned fleet utilization.
-The methods are similar, but the action output differs: carrier contract decisions vs. fleet deployment decisions.
+The methods are similar, but the action output differs: carrier contract decisions instead of fleet deployment decisions.
+Strong rate management quoting software for forwarders turns that capacity forecast directly into contract rate strategy, so the forecast does not stop at a number.

 Demand Fluctuation and Demand Patterns in Supply Chain